MarkCBell/MarkCBell.github.io/source/index.rst

  - :ref:`twister_software` constructs triangulations of surface bundles over the circle and Heegaard splittings.
  - :ref:`flipper_software` decides the Nielsen--Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, constructs a layered, veering triangulation of their mapping torus, as described by Agol.
  - :ref:`curver_software` for performing calculations in the curve complex.
+ - :ref:`bigger_software` for performing calculations with big mapping classes on infinite-type surfaces.